-7 Analyze and apply principles of licensure, credentialing, accreditation, and certification.
+8 Analyze and apply principles of licensure, accreditation, and certification.

-- 7.1 Analyze and apply principles regarding the state licensure of individual providers, distinguishing the gatekeeping role and the discipline role of medical boards. - 7.2 Distinguish licensing, Medicare certification, credentialing, and specialty board certification of individual clinicians. - 7.3 Analyze and apply principles regarding the state licensure of healthcare facilities. - 7.4 Distinguishing licensing, Medicare certification, and TJC accreditation of healthcare facilities.
+- 8.1 Analyze and apply principles regarding the state licensure of individual providers, distinguishing the gatekeeping role and the discipline role of medical boards. - 8.2 Distinguish licensing, Medicare certification, credentialing, and specialty board certification of individual clinicians. - 8.3 Analyze and apply principles regarding the state licensure of healthcare facilities. - 8.4 Distinguish licensing, Medicare certification, and TJC accreditation of healthcare facilities.

-8 Analyze and apply legal principles concerning the maintenance of patient health information.
+9 Analyze and apply legal principles concerning the maintenance of patient health information.

-- 8.1 Analyze and apply key HIPAA provisions on privacy and security. - 8.2 Assess how and when HIPAA is enforced. - 8.3 Distinguish state law principles of privacy, confidentiality, and privilege.
+- 9.1 Analyze and apply key HIPAA provisions on privacy and security. - 9.2 Assess how and when HIPAA is enforced. - 9.3 Distinguish state law principles of privacy, confidentiality, and privilege.

-9 Describe payment mechanisms directed at assuring and improving healthcare quality.
+10 Describe payment mechanisms directed at assuring and improving healthcare quality.

-- 9.1 Identify major federal, state, and private agencies, entities, and initiatives that are directed at ensuring and improving the quality of medical care. - 10 Integrate material learned in other classes, such as: business organizations, civil procedure, contracts, evidence, statutory interpretation, and torts. - 11 Demonstrate honed legal analysis and writing abilities.
+- 10.1 Appreciate the dominant way by which health care is paid: fee for service. - 10.2 Identify major federal, state, and private agencies, entities, and initiatives that are directed at ensuring and improving the quality of medical care.

+11 Integrate material learned in other classes, such as: business organizations, civil procedure, contracts, evidence, statutory interpretation, and torts.

+12 Demonstrate honed legal analysis and writing abilities.

-- 11.1 Demonstrate honed legal analysis and writing abilities through exposure to and critique of legal arguments in judicial opinions, legislative reports, and scholarly writing. - Demonstrate honed legal analysis and writing abilities through participation in classroom discussion and group-based exercises. - 11.3 Demonstrate honed legal analysis and writing abilities through completion of, and feedback on, weekly problems. - 11.4 Demonstrate honed legal analysis and writing abilities through completion of, and feedback on, a written midterm examination. - 11.5 Demonstrate honed legal analysis and writing abilities through completion of, and feedback on, a written final examination.
+- 12.1 Demonstrate honed legal analysis and writing abilities through exposure to and critique of legal arguments in judicial opinions, legislative reports, and scholarly writing. - 12.2 Demonstrate honed legal analysis and writing abilities through participation in classroom discussion and group-based exercises. - 12.3 Demonstrate honed legal analysis and writing abilities through completion of, and feedback on, weekly problems.

+- 12.4 Demonstrate honed legal analysis and writing abilities through completion of, and feedback on, a written midterm examination. - 12.5 Demonstrate honed legal analysis and writing abilities through completion of, and feedback on, a written final examination.